T0MM0R/wordpress/wp-content/plugins/search-and-replace/readme.txt

 = Installation =
 1. Unpack the download-package
-1. Upload all files to the `/wp-content/plugins/` directory, with folder
+1. Upload search-and-replace folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Got to Tools -> Search/Replace